Trump raises tariffs on Chinese goods as trade war escalates

+Trump’s move came after Beijing announced it had raised taxes on U.S. products.

+The president attacked the Fed for not lowering rates at an informal gathering in Jackson Hole, Wyoming, where no such action was under consideration.
+Powell, speaking to central bankers, gave vague assurances that the Fed would act to sustain the nation’s economic expansion, but noted that Fed had limited tools to deal with damage from the trade dispute.

-In a tweet, Trump said he would be raising planned tariffs on $300 billion in Chinese goods from 10% to 15%.
-The Office of the U.S. Trade Representative also said existing tariffs on another $250 billion in Chinese imports would go from 25% to 30% Oct.
+Trump said he would be raising planned tariffs on $300 billion in Chinese goods from 10% to 15%.
+The Office of the U.S. Trade Representative also said existing tariffs on another $250 billion in Chinese imports would go from 25% to 30% on Oct.
 1 after receiving feedback from the public.

-The move came hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, escalating a conflict over trade and technology that threatens to tip a fragile global economy into recession.
+Late Friday, Trump told reporters at the White House: “I have no choice.
+We’re not going to lose close to a trillion dollars a year to China.”
+He insisted that “tariffs are working out very well for us.
+People don’t understand that yet.”

+The Chinese government, in a statement posted on the Commerce Ministry’s website Saturday, railed against “this kind of unilateral, bullying trade protectionism” urged the Trump administration to “immediately stop its mistaken course of action, or else the U.S. will have to bear all the consequences.”

+Trump’s latest escalation will impose a burden on many American households.
+Even before he announced an increase, J.P.
+Morgan had estimated that Trump’s tariffs would cost the average household roughly $1,000 a year if he proceeded with his threats.

-Though expected, the president appeared caught off-guard by China’s Friday action, and was angry when he gathered with his trade team in the Oval Office before departing for France, according to two people familiar with the meeting who spoke to AP on condition of anonymity because they were not authorized to disclose closed-door conversations.
+Trump appeared caught off-guard by China’s tariff increase, and was angry when he gathered with his trade team in the Oval Office before departing for France, according to two people familiar with the meeting who spoke to The Associated Press on condition of anonymity because they were not authorized to disclose closed-door conversations.

-Officials, including U.S. Trade Representative Robert Lighthizer and adviser Peter Navarro discussed potential retaliatory options.
-Treasury Secretary Steve Mnuchin, returning from vacation, joined by phone.

-Earlier Friday, the president said he “hereby ordered” U.S. companies to seek alternatives to doing business in China.
+Earlier, the president said he “hereby ordered” U.S. companies to seek alternatives to doing business in China.
+The White House did not cite what authority the president could use to force private businesses to change their practices.

-The rising tensions between the world’s two biggest economies sent the stock market into a tailspin.
-The Dow Jones Industrial Average closed down 643 points — before Trump announced the new tariffs.

-Tariffs on $300 billion in Chinese imports are scheduled to go into effect in two stages — on Sept.
-1 and Dec.
-15. Originally scheduled to be 10%, they will now be 15%.

 Businesses large and small joined in a chorus of opposition to the intensifying hostilities.